cogbogu/Perceptron/README.md

 ## Usage

-In the Binary classifier (5.1) script, questions (a)-(d) are written in each individual function, with the train and test part incorporated in each of them.
-In the function calls section do the following:
+In the Binary classifier script, I wrote functions that implement Standard and Average perceptron with and without a passive-aggressive algorithm, and a general learning paradigm for Binary classification of the Fashion-MNIST dataset into odd and even labels.
+To make the function calls in the Binary_classifier.py script, do the following:
 ```python
 train_test(X_train, Y_train, X_test, Y_test, 1, T)     #Un-comment and run script for Standard perceptron (Q5.1a&b)